denghengbo/png-search/README.md

 The program uses the Open MP multithreading library to process the entire image in considerably less time than a serial approach would take.
 The job was run on Miami University's supercomputing cluster, using the PBS (Portable Batch System) job scheduler.
 The system was run using 1, 4, and 8 threads, and the outputs of reach run were the same.

 PNG.cpp and PNG.h are classes provided by my professor, but all other code contained in the project is my own.
+Most of the processing is done in the file homework7.cpp